Britain cracks down on 'vulture' pensions advisers | MarketScreener

-Britain's markets watchdog has banned contingent charging after lawmakers criticised financial advisors for ripping off steelworkers facing critical decisions about their pensions.
+Britain's markets watchdog has banned contingent charging from October after lawmakers criticised financial advisers for ripping off steelworkers facing critical decisions about their pensions

-Contingent charging refers to financial advisers not earning their fee unless they recommend a specific course of action for an accrued defined benefit pension.
+Contingent charging refers to financial advisers not earning their fee for pensions advice unless it results in a transfer, creating an incentive to push clients to move from one scheme to another even though it may not be in their best interests.

-"The ban will remove the conflicts of interest which arise where a financial adviser only gets paid if a (pension pot) transfer goes ahead," the Financial Conduct Authority (FCA) said in a statement.
+The Financial Conduct Authority said its ban means that advisers must charge the same amount for advice to transfer a pension pot as for advice not to transfer.

 In a 2018 parliamentary report, lawmakers criticised the FCA for being too slow to prevent "vulture" advisers ripping off steelworkers in Port Talbot, Wales, by forcing them to choose between moving their British Steel pension to a new company scheme or joining a lifeboat scheme.

-A lifeboat scheme is one set up by the government to protect pension benefits accrued by members when their employer becomes insolvent.
+A lifeboat is a scheme set up by the government to protect pension benefits when their employer becomes insolvent.

+The Association of British Insurers said the ban was "the right thing to do".
+Pensions company Aegon however said accessing advice will be even harder, while Canada Life pensions firm cautioned against "demonising" all transfers.

 The FCA said on Friday that in reviewing pensions advice given in defined benefit cases across the market, it found that the percentage of clients given unsuitable advice in the British Steel scheme was higher than those in the rest of the sample.